Hashlife: Caching and superspeed

+Superspeed goes further, using the observation that the contents of a $2^{k+1} \times 2^{k+1}$ square actually determine the contents of its central $2^k \times 2^k$ square for the next $2^{k-1}$ timesteps.
+Instead of having a level k node cache a level k–1 node for the contents 1 step ahead, we can have it cache one for the contents $2^{k-2}$ steps ahead.
+Because updates at level k are computed from updates at level k–1, and since at level k–1 there are cached results for advancing $2^{k-3}$ timesteps, a mere two rounds of advancing at level k–1 suffice for advancing by $2^{k-2}$ steps at level k.

-While a quadtree typically has far more overhead than other simpler representations (such as using a matrix of bits), it allows for various optimizations.
-As the name suggests, the algorithm uses hash tables to store the nodes of the quadtree.
-Many subpatterns in the tree are usually identical to each other; for example the pattern being studied may contain many copies of the same spaceship, or even large swathes of empty space.
-These subpatterns will all hash to the same position in the hash table, and thus many copies of the same subpattern can be stored using the same hash table entry.
+In the worst case 2 rounds at level k–1 may have to do 4 full rounds at level k–2, in turn calling for 8 full rounds at level k–3, etc., but in practice many subpatterns in the tree are identical to each other and most branches of the recursion are short.
+For example, the pattern being studied may contain many copies of the same spaceship, and often large swathes of empty space.
+Each instance of these subpatterns will hash to the same quadtree node, and thus only need to be stored once.
 In addition, these subpatterns only need to be evaluated once, not once per copy as in other Life algorithms.

-This itself leads to significant improvements in resource requirements; for example a generation of the various breeders and spacefillers, which grow at polynomial speeds, can be evaluated in Hashlife using logarithmic space and time.

-Superspeed and caching

-A further speedup for many patterns can be achieved by evolving different nodes at different speeds.
-For example, one could compute twice the number of generations forward for a node at the (k+1)-th level compared to one at the kth.
 For sparse or repetitive patterns such as the classical glider gun, this can result in tremendous speedups, allowing one to compute bigger patterns at higher generations faster, sometimes exponentially.
-To take full advantage of this feature, subpatterns from past generations should be saved as well.
+A generation of the various breeders and spacefillers, which grow at polynomial speeds, can be evaluated in Hashlife using logarithmic space and time.

-Since different patterns are allowed to run at different speeds, some implementations, like Gosper's own hlife program, do not have an interactive display, but simply compute a preset result for a starting pattern, usually run from the command line.
+Since subpatterns of different sizes are effectively run at different speeds, some implementations, like Gosper's own hlife program, do not have an interactive display; they simply advance the starting pattern a given number of steps, and are usually run from the command line.
 More recent programs such as Golly, however, have a graphical interface that can drive a Hashlife-based engine.

 The typical behavior of a Hashlife program on a conducive pattern is as follows: first the algorithm runs slower compared to other algorithms because of the constant overhead associated with hashing and building the tree; but later, enough data will be gathered and its speed will increase tremendously – the rapid increase in speed is often described as "exploding".